This is an alternative firmware for the Riden WiFi module that provides Modbus TCP and SCPI support as well as a web interface.

 There is no way to reliably retrieve these values.
 If they are set by selecting a preset, M0 does not reflect the new values.
 If they are set via the front panel, M0 does reflect the new values.

-Therefore I have decided NOT to support *SAV
+Therefore I have decided NOT to support *SAV. *RCL is implemented.

 The Preset register (19) only reflects the active preset if changed via the modbus interface.
 It is not updated if a preset is selected using the front panel.
 Therefore it is currently not possible to retrieve the selected preset.